davetorre/davetorre.com/README.md

 ## Notes
 Some projects were brought in as submodules.
 This was done by going to desired parent directory and running `git submodule add <repo-url>`.

+## Questions
+Add Cloudfront?
+Do I need to set `--cache-control` when syncing with s3 bucket?